 - Punitive damages in cases of intentional harm or gross negligence

 Can I Afford an Orlando Truck Accident Attorney?We understand the financial struggle that can come in the aftermath of a truck accident, so we handle truck accident claims on contingency.
 This means you don’t pay upfront if you choose us to represent you in your truck accident case.
 We deduct our attorney fees from any compensation that you receive from a settlement or court ruling in your favor.
-Contact Michael T. Gibson, P.A. today to discuss your case.
+Contact our Orlando personal injury lawyers at Michael T. Gibson, P.A., Auto Justice Attorney today to discuss your case.

 Hire An Experienced Orlando Truck Accident Attorney